16. Environments and evaluation (*)#

 environment where further information should be sought

-if we the current container is left empty-handed.
+if the current container is left empty-handed.

 Important